ayeseeem/icm-dpickx/README.md

       [XMLUnit](http://www.xmlunit.org/) - use to implement some of the internal XPath evaluations etc, and/or document using it explicitly in parallel with `dpickx` to check the XML is valid etc.
+- [ ] There was an intention to be able to apply checks to just part of a document tree.
+Check if this works, and check/change examples and tests to show this
+- [ ] Support XML Namespaces.
+The original code had some capabilities to handle
+      namespaces: does the current code?
+- [ ] Original code had helper methods to create XML documents.
+Consider bringing some in here.

 Origin
 ------